 - UpdraftPlus: If you have a WordPress site, you can use UpdraftPlus for website backups.
 It works solely with WordPress, creates automatic backups, and helps you restore your website if hacks or crashes take your site offline.

 20. Password Manager

 Between multiple people, password managers can save you hours of frustration and time.
 The more services and tools you use, the easier life becomes with a password manager.

 - LastPass: Seamless login via browser and very quick and easy to use.
 LastPass also won’t just autofill the first login if you have multiple logins for a certain tool or website.

 When running an online business, you always have to be learning.
 We are taking courses and trying new tech all the time.
 If you can understand and use a new tool or site before anyone else is using it, you can discover new opportunities and build large followings quickly.

 Remember, there’s no right answer here.
-We love these tools, and use them everyday.
+We love these tools and use them in our business.
 But finding what works best for you and your online business is what’s important.
-This comprehensive list is the perfect place to start.
+This list is the perfect place to start.

 Keep this big list of small business tools and software in a safe place by pinning this article to one of your entrepreneur or blogging Pinterest boards.